bourbonkk/matrix-psutil/docs/index.rst

   Same as `subprocess.Popen`_ but in addition it provides all :class:`psutil.Process` methods in a single class.
-  For the following methods which are common to both classes, psutil implementation takes precedence:
+  For the following methods which are common to both classes, matrix_psutil implementation takes precedence:
   :meth:`send_signal() <psutil.Process.send_signal()>`,
   :meth:`terminate() <psutil.Process.terminate()>`,